log-ghj/log-ghj.github.io/_pages/about.md

 ======
 Censorship in Democracy (joined with Marcel Caesmann, Janis Goldzycher, and Matteo Grigoletto)

-Bibliometric Analysis of Health Economic Research (joined with Björn Hammarfelt, Martin Karlsson, and Mathias Kifmann)
+Bibliometric Analysis of Health Economic Research (joined with BjÃ¶rn Hammarfelt, Martin Karlsson, and Mathias Kifmann)

 The Effects of Vacancy Fees on House Prices (joined with Jakob Gutschlhofer)